 Unlike a loan, you do not need to repay the money of a grant.

-The upside is that it can be very difficult to qualify for these small business grants.
+The downside is that it can be challenging to qualify for these small business grants.

-First of all, you must comply with very specific requirements, and there might be regulations on how you can invest the money.
-Secondly, you have to compete with hundreds of entrepreneurs and business owners unlike yourself, who want to help their businesses thrive.
+First of all, you must comply with precise requirements, and there might be regulations on how you can invest the money.
+Secondly, you have to compete with hundreds of entrepreneurs and business owners, unlike yourself, who want to help their businesses thrive.

 But there are certain things you can do to improve your chances of getting one of these small business grants for Latinos: